SeanaParker/Improving-NYC-Bus-Reliability-Analyzing-Delays-and-Breakdowns/README.md

 ---

 # Insights Deep Dive
-## Key Factors Behind Bus Service Disruptions
+## Root Causes of Bus Breakdowns and Delays
 ### Top Causes of Bus Breakdowns
 - Mechanical issues are the leading cause of bus breakdowns, with 10,399 incidents related to "Mechanical Problem" and another 2,970 incidents due to "Won’t Start."
 Flat Tire accounts for 2,499 cases, making it the third most common issue.
 - Together, these three reasons contribute to nearly 87% of all recorded breakdowns, highlighting maintenance as a key factor in fleet reliability.